Ohio Lottery: Keno

 Keno is played at Ohio Lottery retailers that have a monitor.
 Keno was initially limited to retailers which have a liquor license allowing consumption of alcoholic beverages on the premises, thus making it available mostly in restaurants and bars.
 Keno to Go was added on April 9, 2012, which allows players to buy tickets at any Ohio Lottery retailer.
 Drawings are four minutes apart.
 Minimum play is $1.

 Ohio Vax-A-Million

 Although not officially a true lottery, the Ohio Vax-A-Million drawings were administered by the Ohio Lottery.

 Multi-jurisdictional games

 Lucky for Life

 In 2009, the Connecticut Lottery began Lucky4Life, a draw game which featured a "lifetime" top prize.
 Numerous changes include a new name Lucky for Life, an extra number to be matched, expansion to 16 states and the District of Columbia (as of November 15, 2015 with Ohio joining), two lifetime prize tiers, and a cash option in lieu of a lifetime prize.

 Games are $2 each.
-Top prize is $1,000-per-day for life; second prize is $1,000-per-week.
+The Top prize is $1,000 a day for life; second prize is $25,000 a year for life.